-Today I would like to introduce you to an amazing area on Lake Como: the Pian di Spagna e lago di Mezzola (Pian di Spagna and Lake Mezzola) #Nature Reserve.
+Today I would like to introduce you to an amazing area on Lake Como: the Pian di Spagna e Lago di Mezzola (Pian di Spagna and Lake Mezzola) #Nature Reserve.
 This reserve is an incredibly beautiful wetland where you can go bird watching, or head out on guided walking, cycling and boat tours.
 I am telling you about this place because after visiting a couple of months ago, I am convinced it deserved to be recognized as a premier destination worldwide.
 Although many tourists visit Lake Como there are still so many hidden places to discover, places where it’s actually possible to easily get close to nature without being super fit.
-I am not a very sporty person, but in the northern part of Lake Como (Alto Lario the official name of this small area) I have many sustainable tourism options like walking or cycling into a nature reserve.
+I am not a very sporty person, but in the northern part of Lake Como (Alto Lario the official name of this small area), I have many sustainable tourism options like walking or cycling into a nature reserve.

 The nature reserve covers an area that is caught between the mainland and water; the particular geographical position makes this place rich in interesting naturalistic and historical features.
 This area is at the confluence of the two valleys: Val Chiavenna runs north-south and Valtellina runs east-west which forms an alluvial plain demarcated by Lake Como in the north and by Lake Mezzola to the south.
-The surrounding mountains, abruptly joining up with the plain, form the picturesque setting of this stretch of plain, especially when they begin to take on their autumn colors.
+The surrounding mountains, abruptly joining up with the plain, form the picturesque setting of this stretch of plain, especially when they begin to take on their autumn colours.

-The name Pian di Spagna derives from the succession of historical events surrounding this region: foreign invasions, battles, and a flourishing trade.
+The name Pian di Spagna derives from the succession of historical events surrounding this region: foreign invasions, battles, and flourishing trade.
 However, the area is known and appreciated all over Lombardy above all for its precious landscape and environmental features.

 The reserve has the right environment for the stopover and nesting of migratory birds, it is one of the most delicate environments in Europe where few wet areas like this remain.
 The essential role of the protected area is to enable thousands of birds to rest and feed during the spring and autumn migrations.